christianalfoni/reactx/docs/03_creating_state.md

 ## Nesting and composing state

-You will be building a state tree for all the state in your application and requires nesting state and composing state.
+You will be building a state tree for all the state in your application and that requires nesting state and composing state.
 Since this state tree is just a JavaScript object you use the language feature to nest and compose.

 ```ts
 import { reactive } from "bonsify";